 - The Production Index registered 63 percent, an increase of 2 percentage points compared to the September reading of 61 percent.

 Each month the Conference Board surveys a nationwide sample of 5,000 households, consisting of a questionnaire.
 The report essentially measures the level of confidence individual households have in the performance of the economy.

 Consumer confidence fell slightly in October, following the sharp increase witnessed in September.
 October registered 100.9, down from the 101.3 September reading.

 - The Present Situation Index increased from 98.9 to 104.6.

 - The Expectations Index decreased from 102.9 in September to 98.4.

 ‘Consumer confidence declined slightly in October, following a sharp improvement in September’, said Lynn Franco, Senior Director of Economic Indicators at The Conference Board.
 ‘Consumers’ assessment of current conditions improved while expectations declined, driven primarily by a softening in the short-term outlook for jobs.
 There is little to suggest that consumers foresee the economy gaining momentum in the final months of 2020, especially with COVID-19 cases on the rise and unemployment still high’.

 ADP Non-Farm Employment Change

-Unemployment is expected to marginally tick lower.
+- Unemployment is expected to continue declining.